 The NHS Pension Scheme continues to be one of the most comprehensive and generous schemes in the UK and is a key part of the reward offer for employees in the NHS.
 Use our communicating the value of the NHS Pension Scheme poster to support your conversations with staff about pensions and to help you explain the benefits of being a member of the scheme.
 The poster shows six of the key features that staff told us are the most important to them.

 How other NHS organisations communicate their reward offer

-You can use the case studies to learn and implement how Dorset Healthcare University NHS Foundation Trust raised awareness of staff benefits through a series of interactive roadshows.
+You can use our case studies to learn and implement innovative strategies for communicating the reward offer in your organisation.
+For example, learn how Dorset Healthcare University NHS Foundation Trust raised awareness of staff benefits through a series of interactive roadshows.
 They used events to raise awareness of the trust bank and help reduce their agency spend.
 Mid Yorkshire Hospitals NHS Trust also shares how they recruited a network of staff, known as benefit champions, to communicate information about rewards and staff benefits across the trust.
 You can take some top tips from the trusts to implement their strategy within your organisation.